Cut inactive sections (default behavior)

 Actions define what auto-editor does to different parts of your media.
 By default, inactive (silent) sections are cut out and active (loud) sections are kept unchanged.
 Actions give you fine-grained control over this behavior.

-Actions are specified using the --when-silent and --when-normal options:
+Actions are specified using the --when-inactive and --when-active options:

 These options have aliases: